Junko Enoshima: Conception and creation

-Kodaka later confirmed Junko's motives to be rooted in her obsession for the entirety of her 77th (and 78th class), seeking to induce more despair on someone the more they meant to them.
+Kodaka later confirmed Junko's motives to be rooted in her obsession for the entirety of her classmates, seeking to induce more despair on someone and herself the more they meant to them, along with subtle hints of her past and sanity slippage.
 Early concept art for the character depicts her with smaller pigtails, a white skirt, and an overall golden color scheme with red and black highlights, elements of which were also adopted for the character's fraternal twin sister Mukuro Ikusaba.
 The character's resurrection in Goodbye Despair was left to the player's interpretation.
-Kodaka compared the theory of whether or not she is dead or alive to Western villains like the Joker from Batman who continuously are brought back to life.
+Kodaka compared the theory of whether or not she is dead or alive to Western villains like the Joker who are continuously brought back to life.
 However, Kodaka claims Junko can be killed.
 In retrospective, he feels like Junko could be his strongest villain ever created.
 Due to how powerless Junko is in comparison to Izuru, the scenes involving how the former manipulates the latter were written to show Junko at her lowest since she could not defeat Izuru in combat, so the writers focused on psychology involving their passions.